gaesu-96/lane_detect/README.md

-Your description is generally clear, but there are a few grammatical adjustments that could enhance readability and flow.
-Here’s a revised version:

-Project Overview

 This project is built on ROS2 and Gazebo and is divided into two categories.
 One category utilizes a computer vision algorithm instead of deep learning.

 It detects lanes using the Hough Transform and controls the vehicle using a PID controller.